 Promotes Healthy Skin

-Genetics, stress, an imbalanced microbiome, and even a diet high in sugar or sodium can cause occasional acne and other skin conditions to appear at any age.
-While practicing a healthy skin care regimen, following an all-natural diet, and strengthening your gut flora by taking a probiotic supplement is important, people who experience dry, irritated, itchy, or cracked skin should know that alpha lipoic acid helps promote healthy-looking skin.[22, 23]
+Genetics, stress, an imbalanced microbiome, and even a diet high in sugar or sodium can cause occasional acne and other skin conditions.
+While practicing a healthy skin care regimen, following an all-natural diet, and strengthening your gut flora by taking a probiotic supplement is important, people who experience dry, irritated, itchy, or cracked skin should know that alpha-lipoic acid helps promote healthy-looking skin.[22, 23]

 Promotes Graceful Aging

 As you age, oxidative stress takes a toll on cells and causes what we describe as "aging."
-Studies have investigated the antioxidant properties of alpha lipoic acid how they might help balance the effects of aging.
-Some show that alpha lipoic acid reduces oxidative stress on skeletal muscle cells and helps aged heart tissue become more youthful.[24, 25] Other research showed that ALA might be beneficial in keeping excessive iron from accumulating in the cerebral cortex — which is linked to age-related oxidative stress and memory lapses.
+Studies have investigated the antioxidant properties of alpha-lipoic acid and how they might help balance the effects of aging.
+Some show that alpha-lipoic acid reduces oxidative stress on skeletal muscle cells and helps aged heart tissue become more youthful.[24, 25] Other research showed that ALA might be beneficial in keeping excessive iron from accumulating in the cerebral cortex — which is linked to age-related oxidative stress and memory lapses.

 Supports Already Healthy Blood Glucose Levels

 High levels of blood glucose, or blood sugar, are a result of the body’s inability to sustain normal insulin levels, the hormone responsible for helping glucose enter your cells.
 Without insulin, glucose builds up and can result in many serious health issues.
 A 2017 study examined the effects of alpha-lipoic acid on blood glucose levels and found that it helps sustain normal blood glucose levels and insulin sensitivity, indicating that ALA’s properties extend beyond that of being strictly an antioxidant.